GuruprasadaShridharHegde/GuruprasadaShridharHegde/README.md

 ---

+>> import this

+The Zen of Python, by Tim Peters

+Beautiful is better than ugly.

+Explicit is better than implicit.

+Simple is better than complex.

+Complex is better than complicated.

+Flat is better than nested.

+Sparse is better than dense.

+Readability counts.

+Special cases aren't special enough to break the rules.

+Although practicality beats purity.

+Errors should never pass silently.

+Unless explicitly silenced.

+In the face of ambiguity, refuse the temptation to guess.

+There should be one-- and preferably only one --obvious way to do it.

+Although that way may not be obvious at first unless you're Dutch.

+Now is better than never.

+Although never is often better than *right* now.

+If the implementation is hard to explain, it's a bad idea.

+If the implementation is easy to explain, it may be a good idea.

+Namespaces are one honking great idea -- let's do more of those!

 ## 🌐 Socials:
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/profile.php?id=100083385574254) [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/guruprasada_s_hegde/) [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/guruprasadashridharhegde/) [![Quora](https://img.shields.io/badge/Quora-%23B92B27.svg?logo=Quora&logoColor=white)](https://quora.com/profile/Guruprasada-Shridhar-Hegde-1DS19EC414) [![Stack Overflow](https://img.shields.io/badge/-Stackoverflow-FE7A16?logo=stack-overflow&logoColor=white)](https://stackoverflow.com/users/19766956) <a  href="https://api.whatsapp.com/send?phone=919482152447"> <img align="left" alt="Whatsapp" width="25px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/whatsapp.svg" /> </a>
 [![Discord](https://img.shields.io/badge/Discord-%237289DA.svg?logo=discord&logoColor=white)](https://discord.gg/https://discord.gg/cZ7FTQf7XH)